Common use case includes the following actions:

 5. Setup e-mail notifications, if needed.

-6. Enter bug tracker details into EurekaLog configuration of your projects.
+6. Enter bug tracker details into EurekaLog settings of your projects.

 Common "gotcha's" for using bug tracker software